Best Life Insurance For Cigar Smokers & Nicotine Users

 Even if the tests show up positive for tobacco products, you may still be able to qualify for life insurance but you will end up paying a higher premium for a policy that is otherwise exactly the same.

-But suppose you get a term life insurance policy without a medical exam instead or suppose you quit consuming for just long enough before you take the exam.
+But suppose you get a no medical exam life insurance policy or suppose you quit consuming for just long enough before you take the exam.
 Are there any consequences for deceiving the life insurance company regarding your tobacco use?

 Most life insurance companies are not out to get you, and in fact, they are generally recognized as among the most honest service providers in the entire financial industry.
 But if you are going to be actively engaging in something you know is putting your life at risk, this risk is something you are certainly going to need to be paying for.